hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

     <li>Audit your online presence</li>
     <li>Build a personal website (If you are a developer, you can build your website with GitHub Pages by following this

 [tutorial](https://cshandbook.hoduchieu.tech/GitHandbook/GitHubPages.html).
 Otherwise, you can use services for non-coder to create your website such as wix.com, wordpress.com.
+Then, you should get a personal domain that is similar with other social network handle and easy to spell.
     </li>
     <li>Be purposeful in what you share</li>
     <li>Associate yourself with other strong brands</li>